mit-pdos/daisy-nfsd/eval/README.md

 ## stress tests

 Run `./tests.sh` to run the fsstress and fsx-linux tests.
-You'll need to clone ltp and compile it; the script will give you the right commands.
+You'll need to clone ltp and compile it; running `./tests.sh --help` will give you the right commands.

 The default number of iterations runs each suite for about 10 seconds.
 To run longer, run something like `./tests.sh 10`, which will scale the default